Columbine updates | 1999

 Matt Kechter's younger brother Adam, then 13, accepts the trophy in his brother's honor when the Columbine Rebels win the 1999 championship.
 Matt used to play lineman for the football team.
 When he died the team 'adopted' Adam into their fold.

 Columbine High School cheerleaders.

 Richard Castaldo is back in the school band but after 4 months and 7 operations, still doesn't have the finger coordination to play his saxophone.
 He's taken up percussion instead.

 Brooks Brown in December 1999.

--- Families of the victims of the shootings were allowed to see some of the videos Dylan Klebold and Eric Harris made over the last weeks before the shootings.
+December 13, 1999 -- Families of the victims of the shootings were allowed to see some of the videos Dylan Klebold and Eric Harris made over the last weeks before the shootings.
 After the viewing the tapes are ordered sealed.

--- Time magazine released an issue featuring the videos that would become known as the "Basement Tapes", videos made by the shooters that contained controversial subject matter.
+December 20, 1999 -- TIME magazine released an issue featuring the videos that would become known as the "Basement Tapes", videos made by the shooters that contained controversial subject matter.
 The families of the victims had not yet seen those tapes, and had been informed that they would be the first to see them.
 Hostilities ensued.

 Eric and Dylan on the covers of Time magazine.